Truist Business Loans Review

 Truist vs. PNC

-If you want access to more capital, PNC could be a better fit for your business with its SBA loan program providing up to $5,500,000 in funds.
-However, new companies looking for a startup business loan might have better luck with Truist since there isn’t a set minimum time-in-business requirement.
+If you want access to more capital, PNC could be a better fit for your business, as it has an SBA loan program providing up to $5,000,000 in funds.
+However, new companies looking for a startup business loan might have better luck with Truist, since there isn’t a set minimum time-in-business requirement.
 In contrast, PNC typically requires at least two years of business history to qualify for small business financing.

-While both lenders don’t publicly disclose their business loan interest rates, each bank’s rates will likely be competitive since traditional banks are known to offer lower rates than alternative online lenders.
+And while both lenders don’t publicly disclose their business loan interest rates, each bank’s rates will likely be competitive, since traditional banks are known to offer lower rates than alternative online lenders.

 Truist vs. U.S. Bank